bgatellier/scodi/packages/cli/README.md

 # Description

 _Scodi CLI_ is the control module of _Scodi_.
-It allows every other module to work together, and is able to control the _Scodi API_ and the _analysis_ modules.
+It allows every other module to work together, and is able to control the _Scodi API_ and the _analysis_ packages.

 Note that you must install an _analysis_ module too, to have a minimum viable installation of _Scodi_.